LamaAldakhil/ECSAnet/README.md

 ## Dataset
 The dataset used in this study is BreakHis.
 It is accessible at the [Breast Cancer Histopathological Database](https://web.inf.ufpr.br/vri/databases/breast-cancer-histopathological-database-breakhis).

-## Acknowledgments
-The code was written with the assistance of OpenAI's ChatGPT-4, which was accessed through [Poe](https://poe.com).

 ## References
 - F. A. Spanhol, L. S. Oliveira, C. Petitjean, and L. Heutte, "A Dataset for Breast Cancer Histopathological Image Classification," IEEE Transactions on Biomedical Engineering, vol. 63, no. 7, pp. 1455-1462, 2016. [[DOI: 10.1109/TBME.2015.2496264](https://doi.org/10.1109/TBME.2015.2496264).
 - M. Tan and Q. V. Le, "EfficientNetV2: Smaller models and faster training," arXiv preprint arXiv:2104.00298, 2021, [DOI: 10.48550/arXiv.2104.00298](https://doi.org/10.48550/arXiv.2104.00298).